tiila/tiila.github.io/cmdline_course.md

 ## Week 6: Version Control

-Introduction to version control with Git.
+This week was about the introduction to version control with Git and using GithHub as a project platform.

 **Commands:**